-2021 Marketing Trends for Growing EdTech Companies
+2021 Marketing Trends for the Fastest Growing EdTech Companies

 BetterLesson, an edtech company providing professional development to educators, does a great job of communicating their value across their marketing communications: their website, content, blog, social media.
 They lead with a customer-led value proposition: “empowering educators to prepare students for success in a rapidly changing world” and they highlight social proof to justify their value, like stats from third-parties and customer testimonials.
-They also nicely communicate their story, mission, and impact on their website to further emphasize their value.
+They also nicely communicate their story, mission, and impact on their website to emphasize their value.

 Video for Multiple Uses

-Brightwheel, an edtech company that provides software for child care management, has invested in a variety of video types that help stay in touch with prospects and customers.
+Brightwheel, an edtech company that provides software for child care management, has invested in various video types that help stay in touch with prospects and customers.
 Their homepage features a brand video that showcases the essence of their product.
 Their YouTube channel is packed with “how-to” related videos about how to use the software and app.
 They also have a robust series of webinars, mostly offering helpful tips to child care directors related to running a child care business under the new covid restrictions, including topics like “Increasing your child care center’s enrollment and revenue during covid-19.”
 They incorporate a few webinars that are product-specific related to their product roadmap and deep-dives into product features.

 Targeting with Marketing Automation

 Every edtech company should invest in marketing automation by the time they reach the stage in their startup growth of transitioning from excel sheets to a CRM.
-Marketing automation has many benefits including:
+Marketing automation has many benefits, including:

 Sending personalized messages to segmented contacts